-When I was in the second grade at Remington Grade School, my teacher (our teacher, he taught us all, first through seventh grade), assigned us to write an essay about what we did over Thanksgiving break.
-The following is a small snippet of what I wrote back then in 1960.
+When I was in the second grade at Remington Grade School (known formally as Piney Ridge School, a.k.a.
+Remington Colored School), my teacher assigned the entire school to write an essay about what we did over Thanksgiving break.
+Remington was a one room schoolhouse, taught at the time by Mr. Theodore J. Berry.
+The following is a small snippet of what I wrote back then in 1960:

 It was the day after Thanksgiving and the Ridge kids were bored and looking for something to do, so they, the guys, all walked the 3/4 of a mile over to our house.
 We couldn’t go squirrel hunting yet because at the time most of us still had a month to go before we found BB guns underneath the Christmas tree.
 As for me, I would still have to wait a full year before I found my gun under the tree.
 Bored because there was no snow to sleigh ride down “The Hill” on.
 It was too wet and soggy to play football, so we all decided to take off on a hike through the fields and cow pastures, just to go exploring.
 Now we did this from time to time just to walk and talk and get the lay of the land.
 The older boys would talk and tell lies, mostly about girls… I’d just listen and walk and keep my mouth shut.
 It was a lot of fun listening to those guys, as usual, I took up the role of the observer.